Updated: Aug 25, 2020

 Travelling is all about having travel objectives.
-Without these objectives — the reasons to travel — we will be going on trips but satisfying nothing.
-It will be just another place that we been to, done that, nothing special.
+Without objectives, or the reasons to travel, we will be going on trips without accomplishing anything.
+It will be just another place that we have been to and done that, nothing special.

-Back in our home country, we followed the Singapore Michelin Guide 2016 as a reference to kick-start our food hunt with Chinatown, a popular tourists spot.
-Selected restaurants and food outlets should be awfully good to be able to make it into the Michelin Guide.
+And when travelling in a small country like Singapore, we use the Singapore Michelin Guide 2016 as a reference to kick-start our local food hunt.
+Accoladed restaurants and food outlets should be awfully good to be able to make it into the Michelin Guide.
 And what is more amazing is that most of them are food stalls in food centres — and that is a good reason to start an inexpensive food trail.

 Nearest MRT: Chinatown (exit via Chinatown Point)